-Recently I reread my earlier entries and considered my raw responses, following the catastrophic Christchurch earthquake on February 22nd 2011, and my writing on the one-year anniversary, and decided I still stand by these pieces.
+Recently I reread my earlier entries and considered my raw responses, following the catastrophic earthquakes in Canterbury and decided I still stand by these pieces.

-It is tempting as a writer, who also edits, to want to make changes to the work and to worry.
-Was the writing too emotional, biased, dramatic, distraught?
-But I have decided that all writing is subjective and one needs to hold a position, otherwise why bother to write.
-I also see the record as the essential work of a life writer, writing in the midst of extraordinary life events, articulating feelings, questioning, reflecting, remembering and documenting for the records.
+It is tempting as a writer, who also edits the work, to want to make changes and to worry.
+Was the writing too emotional, partial, profuse?
+Was I writing out my distress?
+Probably.
+But I also think a writer needs to hold a position and that the style should somehow transmit the flavour of the person, her interests and passions, otherwise why bother to write.
+I also see these outpourings as the essential work of a life writer, writing in the midst of extraordinary life events, articulating thoughts and feelings, reflecting, remembering and documenting for the records.

-The weekend began with a visit to an exhibition, from the Natural History Museum, London, of Captain Robert Scott’s expedition to the South Pole in 1912, on show at the Canterbury Museum.
-This is a building I have wanted to revisit as one of the few remaining Gothic Revival buildings in the city that endured the violent quakes largely intact.
-It was designed by Benjamin Mountfort and completed in 1882.
-His Great Hall across the road at the Arts Centre also survived but is currently undergoing major restoration.
+The weekend began with a visit to a touring exhibition, curated by the Natural History Museum, London, of Captain Robert Scott’s expedition to the South Pole in 1912, and currently on show at the Canterbury Museum.
+This is a building I have been keen to revisit for it is one of the few remaining Gothic Revival buildings in the city that appears to have survived the quakes largely intact.
+It was designed by Victorian Gothic architect, Benjamin Mountfort and completed in 1882.
+His Great Hall across the road at the Arts Centre also survived and is currently undergoing major restoration.

-In the museum I found the model Christchurch street intact, with its blacksmith’s forge and shoe shop displaying satin shoes, musky pink and cream, some like ballet slippers with little buttons on the side.
-The toyshop is round the corner and the room with the collector’s treasure trove is still packed with stuffed and scary animals and an enormous elk skeleton with giant antlers like wooden branches.
-I re-discovered the dioramas of Maori life before the arrival of Pakeha, featuring slightly smaller than life-size models (more child’s size) of Maori men and women in the bush, on the Canterbury marshes and at the bays on Banks Peninsula.
-They are featured against eggshell-blue skies and olive native bush making fires, roasting mutton-birds, hunting Moa, weaving cloaks… I admired the feathery beauty of Kiwis pecking for pretend grubs in the foreground and felt a sense of relief.
-They are just as they were when I was a child.
-There has been no modernisation of the museum, unlike the Auckland museum and the purpose-built Te Papa, and that is a comfort in these strange times.
+Walking through the museum I found the model Christchurch street remembered from childhood, exactly as I remember it —the blacksmith’s forge and the shoe shop displaying peach and cream satin shoes, a little like ballet slippers with small buttons on the side.
+The toyshop, round the corner is as I remember it with its porcelain dolls, their painted blue eyes staring blankly, and the room with the collector’s treasure trove is still packed with stuffed and scary animals including an enormous elk skeleton with big antlers like tree branches.
+The dioramas illustrating Maori life before the arrival of Pakeha were the exhibits that fascinated me as a child.
+They were very beautifully executed with slightly smaller than life-size models of men hunting and trapping animals and birds in the bush, or out on the Canterbury marshes or in the bays on Banks Peninsula.
+Featured against eggshell-blue skies and amongst the olive-green native bush they hunt Moa, they roast mutton-birds on the beaches, while the women are weaving kete and cloaks… As I admired the feathery beauty of real Kiwi pecking for pretend grubs in the foreground, I felt a sense of relief.
+There has been no modernisation of the museum in this respect, and that is a comfort in these strange times.

-The Scott Exhibition begins arrestingly with his larger than life-size statue lying horizontal on the ground like a mighty giant fallen.
-His feet were sheared off from his legs in the violent fall off the pedestal on February 22nd.
-The exhibition notes explain that Scott’s wife Kathleen Bruce/Scott (1878 – 1947) sculpted the statue following his death in 1912.
+The Scott Exhibition begins arrestingly with the explorer’s larger than life-size statue lying horizontal and broken on a plinth like a mighty giant fallen.
+In the earthquake his feet were sheared off as the statue fell.
+The exhibition notes inform the reader that Scott’s wife Kathleen Bruce/Scott sculpted the statue following his death.
 She had trained at the Slade School of Art in London (1900 – 1902) and the Academie Calarossi (1902 – 1906) in Paris.
-Six years of training and it shows in the magnificent proud sculpture and dramatic rippling marble folds of cloth.
+Six years of training and it shows in the magnificently executed sculpture, the dramatic rippling marble folds of cloth.

-On Scott’s expedition, he took with him a band of clever men; scientists, a physicist, a meteorologist a medical doctor who was also a research zoologist, two biologists, three geologists and the photographer Herbert Ponting.
-These men stayed behind at the base hut at Cape Evans and conducted scientific research, pushing forward human understanding of glaciology and geology, pursuing an understanding of the lifecycles of the various species that inhabit Antarctica and collecting over 40,000 specimens representing over 2000 animals and plants, 400 of them previously undiscovered.
-The exhibition curators have recreated a true-to-scale representation of the hut with a replica large long table around which the men sat drawing their maps and diagrams, sketching their illustrations, dissecting an emperor penguin’s intestine and eating their dinners.
+On Scott’s expedition, he took with him a band of twelve clever men; two biologists, three geologists, a physicist, a meteorologist, a medical doctor who was also a research zoologist, and the expedition was documented by the photographer Herbert Ponting.
+These men stayed behind at the base hut at Cape Evans and conducted scientific research, pushing forward human understanding of glaciology and geology, as they pursed a greater understanding of the lifecycles of the various species that inhabit Antarctica.
+They collected over 40,000 specimens representing over 2000 animals and plants, 400 of them previously undiscovered.
+In a true-to-scale recreation of the hut at Cape Evans there is a replica of the large table around which the men sat drawing their maps and diagrams, sketching their illustrations, dissecting an emperor penguin’s intestine, and eating their dinners.

 Scott’s last entry in his journal is deeply affecting because he knew, like Katherine Mansfield writing her final entry in her journal in October 1922, that his life was about to end: